 YSB recognizes the need to protect a family's confidentiality as well as provide information to a foster parent that is relevant to a child's care.
 Upon a child or youth being placed in the foster home, case workers will continue to provide additional and necessary information relevant to the care of the child in their care.
+Case workers will complete the CFS 600-4 Sharing Information with the Caregiver form at the time of a child/youth being placed in the foster home.

-Case workers can share this information during ongoing meetings with the foster family in their home or through phone calls or emails and is provided within the limits of confidentiality that does not violate HIPPA rights or the family's rights.
+Case workers will share additional information during ongoing meetings with the foster family in their home or through phone calls or emails and is provided within the limits of confidentiality that does not violate HIPPA rights or the family's rights as it comes available.
 Case workers are trained in confidentiality, HIPPA, and what is necessary information.
 Case workers are encouraged to consult with their supervisors at any time if they are uncertain about what information they can share with a foster family about a child.
-Accountability is provided during regular supervision with the supervisor.
+Accountability is provided during regular supervision with the supervisor, and the supervisory review of the completed CFS 600-4 at initial placement.
 The additional information shared with the foster parent should be documented in a case note and can be audited through a file review.
 Additionally, supervisors are present during the CFTM, and can ensure that accurate information has been shared with the foster family.